 Meanwhile, eligible local applicants may apply for financial support under Non-means-tested Loan Scheme from

-Overseas students may check with organizations, government authorities etc, of their home countries if there is any financial
+Overseas students may check with organisations, government authorities etc, of their home countries if there is any financial

 For information on other scholarships, please click here.